shobande-femi/menufactory/README.md

 # ussd-menu-builder
 Build your USSD app as a state machine

+Major credit to [Habbes](https://github.com/habbes/ussd-menu-builder) for inspiring this project.

 This library is still in experimental state, however feel free to try it out.

 Install by adding this to your `build.gradle`.